RadwanHegazy/Django-Roadmap/README.md

 and for more information u need at least to read about these topics to imporve your skills more and more :

-1. Microservers
+1. Microservices
 2. System Design
 3. Dive into dbs especially PostgreSQL.
 4. get invloved more in Operations Systems especially in linux
 5. read more about networks and how these protocols communicate with each others
 6. Try to read books in the teach stack.
 7. Try to get invlovled with django community and python comunity whith their blogs and groups
-8. Netwrking with other peopels has a good experince in the field and learn from their experince.
+8. Netwroking with other peopels has a good experince in the field and learn from their experince.
-9. nice to ask then search for solutions on the internet.
+9. nice to ask then search on the internet.
 10. it's very cool to build your own projects with your own ideas.

 > Finally and what i want to say that the software world has no limit and there is more and more things you must to learn and on this big ocean of informations u must not to stop to learning.